textext/textext/docs/source/install/windows.rst

 Preparation
 ===========
-1. Make sure that Inkscape version 1.0 or later is installed on your system and you checked the ``Python`` option in ``Program Files`` as well as the ``Extensions`` options in ``Inkscape Data`` during the installation of Inkscape (by default this is the case).
+1. Make sure that |Inkscape| is installed on your system and you checked the ``Python`` option in ``Program Files`` as well as the ``Extensions`` options in ``Inkscape Data`` during the installation of Inkscape (by default this is the case).